Tips on Buying Your First Car

 - Come prepared.
 Know the market value of the vehicle you’re buying so you don’t overpay.
 You can also use the pricing of competing dealers and models to help bring down the price of the car you want.
-Use sites like NADAguides to help conduct pricing research.
+Use online resources to aid you in conducting pricing research.

 - Know the features you want.
 Consider your needs up-front and don’t get talked into anything that compromises your budget.

 - Be vocal about any issues you have.
 If a car seemed to have issues or failed to live up to your standards, let the seller know.
 They may be willing to discount the price or throw in a bonus to keep you interested.

 - Don’t give away the maximum price you’ll pay.
 Otherwise, it’s possible that will be the minimum price offered.